JacobCramer/react-2020-sample/README.md

 #Jacob Cramer 2020 Code Sample

-This is a sample of my work, intended to show my skills with the **JavaScript** language when developing for a browser environment.
+This is a small sample of my work, put together over the course of about two days.
+It is intended to show my skills with the **JavaScript** language when developing for a browser environment.
 While I've prettied things up with a bit of CSS, the focus is on the JavaScript components.
 This particular variation is built using **React** and **Redux** in an **ES9** environment.

 For convenience, this repo has been pushed with a pre-built version included, allowing you to view the page as is without needing to install the development environment. **You can also view a live version of the page [here](https://jacobcramer.github.io/react-2020-sample/).**